archbardinexile/BGCL/getting-started.md

 The world of Fio holds many opportunities for budding adventurers.
 Join one of its many factions or make your own adventure and explore Fio's uncharted regions.
 Along the way, you may uncover secrets that lead to the truth behind Caelum's ascent to divinity.
 Ancient pillars discovered in the Miasma seem to hold magically recorded memories.
 The vaults beneath the Oratory are said to contain forbidden knowledge.
 Rogue factions you may encounter claim to work to expose the hypocrisy of the Church.
 You must decide which path to take.

 - [**The Church of Caelum**](church-of-caelum) is the most prevalent nation and religion in the Relief.
 Ruled by the *Exarch*, [Aura Sol Orbis](church-of-caelum#aura-sol-orbis), the territories of this *constitutional theocracy* reach as far as the Miasma.
-The nation's capital, Caelum's Landing, is amongst the largest and most populous cities in the Relief, with much of the region's trade passing through its markets.
+The nation's capital, Caelum's Landing, is the largest city in Profundus, with much of the region's trade passing through its markets.

 - [**The Ministry**](ministry) serves as government for Caelum's Landing and the Church's many territories.
 Elected representatives from each territory meet in the *Ministerial Houses* to establish the demands of the people and how they will be met by law.
 Since the creation of the *Fundus Constitution* in [416 PO](timeline#416-po), the Chairman of the Ministry must present new laws to the Exarch for sanction.